canvasxyz/teekit/DEPLOY-AZURE.md

 az vm restart --name tdx-kettle --resource-group tdx-group
 ```

-Important prerequisites:

-- The hostname DNS must be configured to point to the VM's public IP
+The hostname DNS must be configured to point to the VM's public IP
-  address **before** the VM boots
+address **before** the VM boots.
+Ensure DNS propagation is complete
-- Ensure DNS propagation is complete before starting the VM (test with
+before starting the VM (test with `dig your-domain.example.com`).

-  `dig +short your-domain.example.com`).
-This will avoid consuming
-  your certbot rate limits
-- The VM will automatically obtain Let's Encrypt certificates during
+The VM will automatically obtain Let's Encrypt certificates during
-  boot using the ACME HTTP-01 challenge
+boot using the ACME HTTP-01 challenge.

-- If DNS is not ready when the VM boots, certbot will fail and the VM
+If DNS is not ready when the VM boots, certbot will fail and the VM
-  will fall back to HTTP-only mode on port 3001
+will fall back to HTTP-only mode on port 3001.

 Multiple hostnames: